raymondworkshop/old.myblog/_posts/2014-04-19-sort-algorithms-priority-queues.markdown

 abstract: "Priority Queues is a data type to find the largest M items in a stream of N items. "
 ---
-> <small>Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items). </small>
+> Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items).

 #### Why Algorithms ?
 * Programs = Data structures + Algorithms
-* Avi Wigderson gives that "Algorithms has becoming a common language for understanding, nature, human, and computer" .
+* Avi Wigderson gives that "Algorithms has becoming a common language for understanding nature, human, and computer" .
 Algorithms as computational models are replacing math models in scientific inquiry .
 People are developing computational models to stimulate what might be happening in nature in order to try to better understand it.
 Algorithms play an extremely important role in this process .

 #### Introduction
 "Priority Queues is a data type to find the largest M items in a